unicef/magasin-drill/README.md

 zk-service      ClusterIP      10.96.54.14     <none>          2181/TCP,2888/TCP,3888/TCP               2
 ```

-You can open http://<external-ip>:8047 to access the.
+You can open http://[external-ip]:8047 to access the cluster.

 Exposing the cluster externally as this **not recommended** without enabling the authentication.
+Anyone will be able to access your drill!!!
 You can read on [drill documentation about how to enable authentication](https://drill.apache.org/docs/securing-drill-introduction/)

 ### Deploy multiple drill clusters